Whoever told you that starting and maintaining a successful blog was going to be easy, was lying to you.

 5) You’re not providing value to your readers.

-If you don’t know who your readers are, then it’s near impossible for you to provide them with value.
+If you don’t know who your readers are, then it’s impossible for you to provide them with value.

 Think about it this way: